front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_bucha.md

           page: United Nations
       formatting:
         bold:
-          - 'Per Ukraine:'
+          - "Per Ukraine:"
-          - 'Per United Nations:'
+          - "Per United Nations:"
 title: Battle of Bucha
 shortDescription: Engagement in the 2022 invasion of Ukraine
 description: The battle of Bucha was part of the Kyiv offensive in the 2022